 Persons who have a Dutch pre-university education diploma as referred to in Section 7.24 of the Act or have been exempted from this requirement under the Act are eligible for admission to the programme.
-More detailed information about the admission requirements of the programme, such as prior qualifications and language requirements, can be found on the UM website.
-This more detailed information is part of these Education and Examination Regulations.
+More detailed information about the admission requirements of the programme, such as prior qualifications and language requirements, can be found on the UM website (Education - Bachelor's - Regenerative Medicine and Technology - Admission requirements).